Home > Desserts > Chocolate Tiramisu

 Instructions

-• You can find my Chocolate Pastry Cream recipe here.
-It’s silky smooth and pairs so perfectly with this classic dessert.
+• The top layer of my chocolate tiramisu has my Chocolate Pastry Cream which is silky smooth and pairs so perfectly with this classic dessert.
 You should make it a day in advance, up to three days to give it time to set and chill before layering.
+Make sure you give it a mix using a spatula before layering on to smoothen it out and make spreading it on easier.

 Mascarpone Cream

-• Add the egg yolks, sugar, and vanilla extract into a large mixing bowl and whisk on high-speed using a stand mixer with a whisk attachment or electric hand mixer until pale and fluffy, about 3 minutes.
+• Whip egg yolks and sugar – Add the egg yolks, sugar, and vanilla extract into a large mixing bowl and whisk on high-speed using a stand mixer with a whisk attachment or electric hand mixer until pale and fluffy, about 3 minutes.
 It will fall off the beaters in a ribbon.

 Coffee Syrup